VidyaChhabria/ThermEDGe-and-IREDGe/README.md

 - Include script for the other implementation of the model which uses static thermal solution as an input to predict transient thermal solution

+### How to cite

+V. A. Chhabria, V. Ahuja, A. Prabhu, N. Patil, P. Jain, and S. S. Sapatnekar, “Thermal and IR Drop Analysis Us-ing Convolutional Encoder-Decoder Networks,” Proc.  of Asia and South Pacific Design Automation Conference, 2021.